How Narcissists Sell You A Dream to deliver a nightmare.

 1. Songs.
-A lot of them like to use songs because they have a lack in empathy, so they don’t get those same emotional feeling towards the music that we do, and it doesn’t have the same effect on them, they pay close attention to the words.
+A lot of them like to use songs because they have a lack in empathy, so they don’t get those same emotional feeling towards the music that we do, often it doesn’t have the same effect on them.
+However, they pay close attention to the words.

-In the beginning, they will connect to us with these songs and moments they chose, and when we finally break free from them, those songs have an emotional attachment to us, which create a stronger memory.
-So when we hear those songs, it reminds us of those fun times in the beginning.
+In the beginning, they will connect us with these songs to moments in our lives they choose, and when we finally break free from them, those songs have an emotional attachment to us, which create a stronger memory.
+So when we hear those songs, it reminds us of those fun times, in the beginning, triggering our emotions.

-The use of songs isn’t two people creating memories together, as it can be within a healthy relationship.
+The narcissists use of songs isn’t two people creating memories together, as it can be within a healthy relationship.
 It’s a narcissist mirroring what they’ve seen in the movies, what’s worked on exes in the past, all actions and gesture, expressions and words are done simply to draw us into their games so they can exploit us.

 3. Words they use.
-They may use sentences like “I’ve never met anyone like you before “ “ you’re different to the rest” “your special” “ I’ve never felt this way about anyone “ very soon into the relationship.
+They may use sentences like “I’ve never met anyone like you before “ “ you’re different to the rest” “you’re special” “ I’ve never felt this way about anyone “ often very soon into the relationship, creating that fast involvement.